UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-viewcell.md

 If one of the pre-defined cell types does not meet your requirements, then you can create your own custom cell.
 One way to achieve this is with the `ViewCell`.
 Although not as performant, this provides freedom to specify which visual elements to include and the layout.

-An example is given here, where a grid is used to layout four labels (not expecting any design awards for this).
+An example is given here, where a grid is used to layout four labels (note that I am not expecting any design awards for this).

 Note that two properties if `ViewCell` are being set: